jsierles/js_named_routes/README.markdown

     $ cd RAILS_ROOT
     $ script/plugin install git://github.com/ripta/js_named_routes.git

-This plugin is targeted at Rails 2.1, although it should work in Rails 2.0.
-Earlier versions of Rails may not be compatible with this plugin.
+This plugin is targeted at Rails 2.1, although it works in Rails 2.0.
+Earlier versions of Rails may work with this plugin, although not primarily supported.

 ### USAGE